ibm-watson-data-lab/cloudant-food-tracker/part-1/README.md

   }
   ```

-*Checkpoint:* Run your app.
-The app should behave exactly as it did at the beginning of this project.
+Checkpoint: **Run your app.** The app should behave exactly as it did at the beginning of this project.

 ## Conclusion

 Congratulations!
-While the app remains unchanged superfically, you have made a very powerful upgrade to FoodTracker's most important aspect: its data.
+While the app remains unchanged superficially, you have made a very powerful upgrade to FoodTracker's most important aspect: its data.
 You have transformed the data layer from a minimal, unexceptional side note to become a flexible, powerful database.
 This database can be queried, searched, scaled, and replicated between devices and through the cloud.

-In fact, the next update of this series will cover replicating this data to the cloud using IBM Cloudant.
+The next update of this series will cover replicating this data to the cloud using IBM Cloudant.
 Indeed, implementing cloud syncing is much simpler than the work from this lesson.
 You have completed laying the foundation!

 ## Download This Project